Adaptive norms for deep learning with regularized Newton methods: Default parameters, architectures and datasets

 \section{Default parameters, architectures and datasets}

 \paragraph{Parameters} Table \ref{tab:params} reports the default parameters we consider.
 Only for the larger ResNet18 on CIFAR-10, we adapted the batch size to $128$ due to memory constraints.
-For the sake of comparability, TR$_{\text{uniform}}$ and TR$_{\text{adagrad}}$ are always run with the same parameters and hence the only difference is in the trust region shape.
-TR$_{\text{rms}}$ shares most of these parameters but we sometimes start with a smaller TR radius and have a higher decrease ($\gamma_2$) since we observed that RMSprop usually also runs on much slower learning rates than SGD and Adagrad.

-\paragraph{Datasets} We use two real-world datasets for image classification, namely CIFAR-10 and Fashion-MNIST.
+\paragraph{Datasets} We use two real-world datasets for image classification, namely CIFAR-10 and Fashion-MNIST\footnote{Both datasets were accessed from https://www.tensorflow.org/api\_docs/python/tf/keras/datasets}.
 While Fashion-MNIST consists of greyscale $28\times28$ images, CIFAR-10 are colored images of size $32\times32$.
-We emply a fixed training-test split consisting of 50,000 (60,000 for Fashion-MNIST) training and 10,000 test images, respectively.
+Both datasets have a fixed training-test split consisting of 60,000 and 10,000 images, respectively.

 \paragraph{Network architectures} The MLP architectures are simple.
 For MNIST and Fashion-MNIST we use a $784-128-10$ network with tanh activations and a cross entropy loss.
 The networks has $101'770$ parameters.
 For the CIFAR-10 MLP we use a $3072-128-128-10$ architecture also with tanh activations and cross entropy loss.
 This network has $410'880$ parameters.